Den (pharaoh)

-Den, also known as Hor-Den, Dewen and Udimu, is the Horus name of a pharaoh of the Early Dynastic Period who ruled during the First Dynasty of Egypt.
-He is the best archaeologically-attested ruler of this period.
-Den is said to have brought prosperity to his realm and numerous innovations are attributed to his reign.
-He was the first to use the title "King of Upper and Lower Egypt", and the first depicted as wearing the double crown (red and white).
-The floor of his tomb at Umm El Qa'ab near Abydos is made of red and black granite, the first time in Egypt this hard stone was used as a building material.
-During his long reign he established many of the customs of court ritual and royalty used by later rulers and he was held in high regard by his immediate successors.
+Den, also known as Hor-Den, Dewen, and Udimu, was the Horus name of a pharaoh of the Early Dynastic Period who ruled during the First Dynasty of Egypt.
+He is the best archaeologically-attested ruler of this period, credited with bringing prosperity to his realm.

+Den was attributed the title "King of Upper and Lower Egypt" and wore the double crown (red and white).
+Notably, the floor of his tomb at Umm El Qa'ab, near Abydos, was constructed using red and black granite, making it the earliest known use of this hard stone as a building material in Egypt with a flight of stairs leading to it.
+During his long reign, he established many of the customs of court ritual and royalty drawn on by later rulers and was held in high regard by his immediate successors.

 Length of reign

 The Ancient Egyptian historian Manetho called him “Oúsaphaîdos” and credited him with a reign of 20 years, whilst the Royal Canon of Turin is damaged and therefore unable to provide information about the duration of Den's reign.
 Egyptologists and historians generally believe that Den had a reign of 42 years, based on inscriptions on the Palermo Stone.

+Recent radiocarbon data from the tombs at Abu Rawash, datable to the reign of Den, provide likely estimate for the Den's accession to 3011–2921 BC (1σ).